dotnet/csharpstandard/standard/structs.md

 For a method invocation if there is a `ref` or `out` argument of a `ref struct` type (including the receiver unless the type is `readonly`), with safe-context `S1`, then no argument (including the receiver) may have a narrower safe-context than `S1`.

-Any expression whose compile-time type is not a ref struct has a safe-context of calling-method.
+Any expression whose compile-time type is not a ref struct has a safe-context of caller-context.

-A `default` expression, for any type, has safe-context of calling-method.
+A `default` expression, for any type, has safe-context of caller-context.

 #### §safe-context-rules-parameter Parameter safe context

-A formal parameter of a ref struct type, including the `this` parameter of an instance method, has a safe-context of calling-method.
+A formal parameter of a ref struct type, including the `this` parameter of an instance method, has a safe-context of caller-context.

 #### §safe-context-rules-local Local variable safe context